amankh99/Important-Algos-in-Competitive-Programming/README.md

 # Important-Algos-in-Competitive-Programming
-Collection of Algorithms important in Competitive Programming
+Collection of Algorithms used in Competitive Programming